Frequently Asked Questions

 A minimum 25% deposit is required before your machine can be manufactured.

-Current anticipated manufacturing lead times are 1-2 months from the date of purchase.
+Current anticipated manufacturing lead time estimates are at 6-8 weeks from the date of purchase.

-Orders must be paid in full prior to any equipment shipping from our factory.
+Orders must be paid in full prior to any equipment shipping from our facility.

 Process